-The Task T2.2 refers to robotics behavior models that allow modeling situation-specific and dynamic behavior of the robot which can be realized through Task coordination, different forms of process networks or finite state automatons.
-As an initial baseline in the Deliverable D2.2, this Task T2.2 contributes with the SmartTCL language that can be used for defining robotic behaviors in open calls and for realizing the pilots in RobMoSys.
+Task T{2.2} refers to robotics behavior models that allow the modeling of situation-specific and dynamic behavior of the robot.
+This can be realized through Task coordination, different forms of process networks or finite state automatons.
+As an initial baseline and outlined in Deliverable D{2.2}, this Task T{2.2} contributed the SmartTCL language.
+That has been used by ITPs for defining robotic behaviors and for realizing pilots in RobMoSys.
 The following Wiki pages provide further technical details: